LOCATIONS COVERED BY SEIN

 Nico, originally from Zimbabwe, has lived in Scotland for the best part of 2 decades.
 He is a podcast producer for Siyakhuluma We Talk Podcast, which centres the experiences of asylum seekers in the UK.
 He also hosts various events including his own comedy open mic night: That Guy Comedy Show.

-Nico joined the South East Integration Network as a board member March 2024 after engaging with the network for several years primarily through his podcasting work.
+Nico joined SEIN as a board member in March 2024 after engaging with the network for several years primarily through his podcasting work.